polysyllabic/chaos/docs/chaosface.md

    - Do not run the remote installer with `sudo` unless you also pass `--install-dir`; otherwise the default `~` resolves to `/root` and the runtime lands under `/root/chaosface-runtime`.

+## Running Chaosface

+When hosted on the Pi, Chaosface starts automatically when the Pi boots up.
+If for some reason you need to restart Chaosface without rebooting the Pi, log in to the Pi and issue the following
+command: `sudo systemd restart chaosface`

-4. Start Chaosface from the installed runtime directory:
+If you are running Chaosface from another computer, you must start it yourself.
+From the installed runtime directory:

    Linux / macOS:
    - `<install-dir>/run_chaosface.sh`